 5 Articles by Jennifer Arndt

-Fearrington Village - Country Charm and Elegant Lifestyle Living in North Carolinaby Jennifer Arndt on April 3rd, 2014
+Fearrington Village Offers Country Charm in North Carolinaby Jennifer Arndt on April 3rd, 2014

 Fearrington Village is a unique community beautifully designed on the grounds of a historic farm to offer exceptional amenities and attractive homes.
 Located in Pittsboro, North Carolina, the community is open to residents of all ages yet is especially appealing to active adults for its combination of luxury amenities, quality homes, engaging social atmosphere and country charm.